ximixu/personalWebsite/content/posts/Semantic Embeddings/index.md

 ```
 Looks good!

-Now to generate the embeddings, I use [all-MiniLM-L6-v2](sentence-transformers/all-MiniLM-L6-v2 · Hugging Face](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2):
+Now to generate the embeddings, I use [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2):
 ```
 from sentence_transformers import SentenceTransformer model = SentenceTransformer('all-MiniLM-L6-v2')
 embeddings = model.encode(tweets_text)
 ```
 Using these embeddings, I first tried to cluster tweets together so I could use an LLM to describe the clusters, but I ran into an issue where I just couldn't seem to get reasonably sized clusters out of the data.
-That's probably an issue on my end, but for now I'll just implement semantic similarity search instead:
+That's probably on my end, but for now I'll just implement semantic similarity search instead:
 ```
 from sklearn.metrics.pairwise import cosine_similarity
 import numpy as np